-These terms cover a variety of products, and the right choice will depend on the state of the concrete surface you’re working on, as well as your desired end result.
-So, what’s the difference between concrete stain and concrete dye?
+These terms cover a variety of products, and the right choice will depend on the state of the concrete surface you’re working on and your desired end result.

 Acid-based chemical stains react with the minerals that make up a concrete slab.
 The end result is an etched surface in a range of earthy tones.
 Add a stamped design, and you can create the look of anything from natural stone to polished marble to stained wood.